 Multidrug resistance (MDR), a significant impediment to the successful treatment of cancer clinically, has been attributed to the overexpression of P-glycoprotein (P-gp), a plasma membrane multidrug efflux transporter.
 P-gp maintains sublethal intracellular drug concentrations by virtue of its drug efflux capacity.
 The cellular regulation of P-gp expression is currently known to occur at either pre- or post-transcriptional levels.
 In this study, we identify a `non-genetic mechanism whereby microparticles (MPs) serve as vectors in the acquisition and spread of MDR.
 MPs isolated from drug-resistant cancer cells (VLB100) were co-cultured with drug sensitive cells (CCRFCEM) over a 4 h period to allow for MP binding and P-gp transfer.
 Presence of P-gp on MPs was established using flow cytometry (FCM) and western blotting.
 Whole-cell drug accumulation assays using rhodamine 123 and daunorubicin (DNR) were carried out to validate the transfer of functional P-gp after co-culture.
 We establish that MPs shed in vitro from drug-resistant cancer cells incorporate cell surface P-gp from their donor cells, effectively bind to drug-sensitive recipient cells and transfer functional P-gp to the latter.
 These findings serve to substantially advance our understanding of the molecular basis for the emergence of MDR in cancer clinically and lead to new treatment strategies which target and inhibit MP mediated transfer of P-gp during the course of treatment.

-Taylor, J, Jaiswal, R & Bebawy, M 2016, 'Abstract 249: Breast cancer cell vesiculation is driven by calpain: implications in cancer therapy', Experimental and Molecular Therapeutics, Proceedings: AACR 107th Annual Meeting 2016; April 16-20, 2016; New Orleans, LA, American Association for Cancer Research.View/Download from: UTS OPUS or Publisher's site
+Taylor, J, Jaiswal, R & Bebawy, M 2016, 'Abstract 249: Breast cancer cell vesiculation is driven by calpain: implications in cancer therapy', Experimental and Molecular Therapeutics, Proceedings: AACR 107th Annual Meeting 2016; April 16-20, 2016; New Orleans, LA, American Association for Cancer Research.View/Download from: Publisher's site

-Gong, J, Luk, F, Jaiswal, R & Bebawy, M 2014, 'Microparticles derived from drug-resistant cells regulate miR-503 and PYK2 to promote migration and invasion in breast cancer', AACR Precision Medicine Series: Drug Sensitivity and Resistance: Improving Cancer Therapy, Clinical Cancer Research, Orlando, FL.View/Download from: UTS OPUS or Publisher's site
+Gong, J, Luk, F, Jaiswal, R & Bebawy, M 2014, 'Microparticles derived from drug-resistant cells regulate miR-503 and PYK2 to promote migration and invasion in breast cancer', AACR Precision Medicine Series: Drug Sensitivity and Resistance: Improving Cancer Therapy, Clinical Cancer Research, Orlando, FL.View/Download from: Publisher's site

 Introduction: Drug resistance and metastatic spread are two of the most malicious aspects of cancer progression.
 Microparticles (MPs) have previously been implicated in the spread of these phenotypes independently.
 We now demonstrate that these two characteristics are linked, with the MP-mediated acquisition of drug resistance correlating with the emergence of an enhanced metastatic capacity.
 In this way, MPs serve as a conduit between drug resistance and metastasis.
 Therefore, addressing the impact of MPs may be a means of managing both of these deleterious aspects simultaneously.
 This makes MPs a significant and viable target in the management of cancer.